dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ### Java dynamically generated classes

-The Java223 bundle generates some ready-to-use library classes in the `automation\lib\java` directory.
+The Java223 bundle generates some ready-to-use library .java file in the `automation\lib\java` directory.
 These classes are dynamic and contain detailed information about your openHAB setup.

-You will get several Java files in the package `helper.generated` :
+You will get several Java files in the package `helper.generated`:

 - Items.java: contains all your item names as static String and label as their Javadoc.
 Also contains methods to directly get the Item, cast to the right Class. (see [example](#itemsandthings))
 - Things.java: contains all your Thing UID as static String, with label as their Javadoc.
 Also contains methods to directly get the Thing. (see [example](#itemsandthings))